MarioCatuogno/PanzaUI/README.md

 * Priest: Holy
 * Shaman: Elemental, Restoration

-I'm not a LUA programmer so if you have problems, feel free to open an issue [here](https://github.com/MarioCatuogno/PanzaUI/issues), I will try to help as much as I can!
+I'm not a LUA developer so if you have problems, feel free to open an issue [here](https://github.com/MarioCatuogno/PanzaUI/issues), I will try to help as much as I can!

 ## Features